a-ni-ka/media-art-project/readme.md

 	- 10 last keys pressed added to a list
 - desktop file icon detects left click
 - left click & drag on desktop draws a selection rectangle
+- left click on search icon = zoom to random zoom state
+	- if zoom is more than 100%, screen can be scrolled by moving the cursor to the edge

 ## What is being worked on?
 Current problems and issues?
-- figuring out the best way to implement the zoom function
+- making the screen scroll better
+- making the selection shape weirder

 ## What are we planning to implement?
 - sooo many things